 (1) In this section —

-protected person means an appointed adjudicator, a prescribed appointor or the Registrar.
+protected person means an appointed adjudicator, a prescribed appointor or the Building Commissioner.

 (2) In this section, a reference to the doing of anything includes a reference to an omission to do anything.

 (3) An action in tort does not lie against a protected person for anything that the person has done, in good faith, in the performance or purported performance of a function under this Act.